LearningNerd/learningnerd.github.io/_posts/2006-08-23-improve-your-spelling.md

 ---
-layout: post
+layout: article
-title: Improve Your Spelling
+title: "Improve Your Spelling"
 date: 2006-08-23 09:18
-author: learningnerd
-comments: true
-categories: [English, Language, Words]
+categories: [English]
 permalink: /2006/08/23/improve-your-spelling/
 ---
 Never take your spell checker for granted.
 I usually have no trouble with spelling, but I've noticed my skills gradually deteriorating.
 Well, I’ve misspelled one too many times; I need to take action!